Skip to main content

 Skip chapter intro

 When you work inside a non-profit, infrastructure improvements happen under impossible conditions.
-You are not building on the ground.
-You are redesigning the aircraft while it is full of passengers, mid-flight, navigating a storm — and the passengers are people who depend on the organization's services, often with nowhere else to go.
+You are redesigning the aircraft while it is full of passengers, mid-flight, navigating a storm — and the passengers are people who depend on the organisation's services, often with nowhere else to go.

 The overhead myth does this.
 The starvation cycle does this.
 The expectation that every dollar must flow directly to programs — never to the systems that deliver them — does this.
 It creates an environment where operational investment is perpetually deferred, where the same $40,000 in annual labour cost reappears next year because there was no budget to eliminate it this year, and where the person who identifies the problem is rarely given the authority or the resources to solve it.

 PF TECH was always the answer to that paradox.
-By building as a technical solutions company — not inside a non-profit structure — we gained the stability to engineer, test, and refine before deploying.
+By building as a technical solutions company, outside a non-profit structure, we gained the stability to engineer, test, and refine before deploying.
 We moved from constant reactive patching to deliberate, forward-looking infrastructure development.
 The problems are the same.
 The conditions for solving them are finally right.

 03·Chapter